 is the starting frequency offset between the allocated RB and the measured non-allocated RB (e.g. or for the first adjacent RB),

-(resp. ) is the lower (resp. upper) edge of the UL system BW,
+(resp. ) is the lower (resp. upper) edge of the UL UE channel bandwidth,

 and are the lower and upper edge of the allocated BW, and